Click the chart for more detail

 ►▼ Where is this data from?

 This chart is based on data from KOTRA (the Korea Trade-Investment Promotion Agency), which in turn is based on mirror statistics reported by GTIS Global Trade Atlas, with corrections for possible misreporting.
-For 2014 and 2015, this data includes an estimate of China's crude oil exports to North Korea, which have gone unreported for those years.
+For 2014-2016, this data includes an estimate of China's crude oil exports to North Korea, which have gone unreported for those years.

 ►▼ How are trade categories organized?